bogongroverchalet/website/_articles/2017-8-8-winter-blisters.md

 - Keep your pack weight down
 - Soak your feet in methylated spirits for about 5 minutes every 2 or 3 nights in the fortnight before your winter party.
-- Pretape your feet with 'Leukoplast' or 'Second Skin' before leaving Tawonga Hall on Saturday morning.
+- Pretape your feet with 'Leukoplast' or 'Second Skin' before leaving Mt Beauty Scout Hall on Saturday morning.
 Guess the likely blister zones eg heels, toes, sides.

 **Above all if you feel a hot spot or blister developing stop and deal with it.